berdav/snappy-fox/README.md

 ```bash
 ./snappy-fox <input-file> <output-file>
 ```
-The input or the output files can be `-` to use, respectively stdin and stdout.
+The input or the output files can be `-` to use, respectively, stdin and stdout.

 For instance you can do: